siefkenj/IBLODEs/book/typst/modules/module1-practice-problems.typ

       7. I think I am understanding the structure of the book a little more now.
 I think it might make sense to have a couple of exercises interspersed in the books text as well as at the end of each section.
 This doesn't currently seem to be the case.
     ],
   ),
+*/
   (
     statement: [
       Bonus questions:
         +
-          + How would you write down the explicit function you found in question 1 (a) as a recursive relationship?
+          + How would you write down the explicit function you found in question 7 (a) as a recursive relationship?
-          + How would you write down the recursive relationship you found in question 1 (b) as an explicit function?
+          + How would you write down the recursive relationship you found in question 7 (b) as an explicit function?
-        +
+        + In question 5, do you have any critisisms of how student presented their work?
+          Is their any way they could be better?
     ],
   ),
 )